5ony/OBSWebSocketAHK/README.md

 Yes, I also think it is kind of lame (looking at you OBS Project guys), but that is what it is.

 You will find more examples at the examples section.

+### 🎭 Scene transition events

+When changing scenes it is easier to use `SceneTransitionEnded` event instead of `CurrentProgramSceneChanged`, because the latter one will trigger two changes: with the scene we are changing from and with the new one we are changing to (which you might or might not desire).
+`SceneTransitionEnded` will be triggered only once with the new scene.

 ### 👨‍👩‍👧‍👦 Handling groups (not recommended)